agoessling/bazel_bootlin/README.md

 ### Available Toolchains

-Currently `bazel_bootlin` only provides the "stable" version of the following Bootlin toolchains:
+Currently `bazel_bootlin` only provides the "glibc--stable" version of the following Bootlin toolchains:

 | Architecture | Buildroot Version |
 | --- | --- |